2 أبريل 2021

 As a responsible food company with a commitment to having a positive impact on the health and well-being of society and the environment, Puratos actively promotes sustainability throughout the entire value chain.
 We aim to provide products and solutions with the best nutritional value possible that are both good for people and the planet.

-In response to a growing consumer concern for animal welfare and demand for plant-based alternatives (link to findings of TasteTomorrow survey), bakers increasingly source more sustainable products in an effort to reduce their environmental impact.
+In response to a growing consumer concern for animal welfare and demand for plant-based alternatives identified by TasteTomorrow survey, bakers increasingly source more sustainable products in an effort to reduce their environmental impact.
 In this context, Puratos has introduced the Plant Forward initiative.
 Plant Forward inspires our customers to create delicious baked goods by replacing eggs, butter and other dairy ingredients with plant-based alternatives so that customers and consumers can experience the joy of doing good without compromising on taste, texture, quality or safety.

 Aligned with its Plant Forward initiative, Puratos is proud to present Sunset Glaze, an egg-wash alternative that uses UHT preservative-free technology.
 Sunset Glaze delivers the shine and colour of eggs without any of the egg-associated risks of allergens in the production area or potential microbiological contamination.
 Unsweetened, it can be used in savoury or sweet bakes.
 With all the benefits of eggs in terms of bake finish, Sunset Glaze can be easily diluted, doesn’t stick to packaging and is safe and hygienic.
 Not only is Sunset Glaze suitable for egg-free and vegan diets, but Puratos detailed analysis shows that it’s also more environmentally friendly than eggs.